pyTooling/pyTooling.TerminalUI/doc/Dependencies.rst

 on a CI server, thus sub-dependencies are not evaluated further.

-.. rubric:: Manually Installing Documentation Requirements
+.. rubric:: Manually Installing Packaging Requirements

 Use the :file:`build/requirements.txt` file to install all dependencies via ``pip3``.
 The file will recursively install the mandatory dependencies too.